wavemaker/docs/learn/react-native/web-preview-docker-image.md

 example: docker pull wavemakerapp/wm-rn-web-preview:latest
 ```

-### Instructions to Setup wm-rn-web-preview Container
+### Setup wm-rn-web-preview Container

+Follow the instructions below to setup a wm-rn-web-preview container.

 - If there is an already exsisting container with name `wm-rn-web-preview`, it can be removed by running the following command: